ASSISTANCE LEAGUE OF KANSAS CITY

 Results: Assistance League of Kansas City has 350 members who contributed over 54,600 volunteer hours to serve 15,500 children, adults and seniors in 2013-2014.
 There are no paid employees.

-Target demographics: fulfill the unmet needs of children, families and seniors
+Target demographics: fulfill specific unmet needs of children and adults

 Direct beneficiaries per year: During 2013-2014, over 15,500 children and adults were served by our diverse community-based philanthropic programs.